-Coming up at dawn, battalion executive officer Major Odell M. Conoley was first to discover the answer to our question, "How many able-bodied Marines does it take to hold a hill against two regiments of motivated, combathardened infantrymen who have never known defeat?"
+Coming up at dawn, battalion executive officer Major Odell M. Conoley was first to discover the answer to our question, "How many able-bodied Marines does it take to hold a hill against Japanese focused their attack, haven't two regiments of motivated, combat- On Nov.
+15, 2003, an 85-year-old | you?
+Among the 90 American dead and | hardened infantrymen who have never known defeat?"
 On a hill where the bodies were piled like cordwood, Mitchell Paige alone sat upright behind his 30-caliber Browning, waiting to see what the dawn would bring.
 One hill, one Marine.

 But, "In the early morning light, the enemy could be seen a few yards off, and vapor from the barrels of their machine guns was clearly visible," reports historian Lippman.
-"It was decided to try to rush the position."
-For the task, Major Conoley gathered together "three enlisted communication personnel, several riflemen, a few company runners who were at the point, together with a cook and a few messmen who had brought food to the position the evening before."
+"It was decided to try to rush For the task, Major Conoley gathered together "three enlisted communication personnel, several riflemen, a few company runners who were at the point, together with a cook and a few messmen who had brought food to the position the evening before."
 Joined by Paige, this ad hoc force of 17 Marines counterattacked at 5:40 a.m., discovering that "the extremely short range allowed the optimum use of grenades."
 They cleared the ridge.
 And that's where the unstoppable wave of Japanese conquest finally crested, broke, and began to recede.
 On an unnamed jungle ridge, on an insignificant island no one had ever heard of called Guadalcanal.
 But, who remembers, today, how closerun a thing it was -- the ridge held by a single Marine, in the autumn of 1942?
 When the Hasbro Toy Co. called some years back, asking permission to put the retired colonel's face on some kid's doll, Mitchell Paige thought they must be But they weren't.
 That's his mug on the little Marine they call "G.I.
 Joe."
 And now you know...

-One Marine's View You failed - but them what did you do?
+One Marine's View You failed - but then what did you do?